GAD-cell/vlm-grpo/README.md

 ## Features

-- **VLMGRPOTrainer**: A trainer for Vision Language Models using GRPO
+- **VLMGRPOTrainer**: A trainer for Vision Language Models from unsloth using GRPO
 - **Unsloth Patches**: Patches for the unsloth library to handle errors gracefully during training
 - **Easy Integration**: Works with existing TRL and Hugging Face Transformers code

-## Requirements

-- Python 3.8+
-- PyTorch 2.0+
-- Transformers 4.30+
-- TRL 0.7+
-- Accelerate 0.20+
-- Unsloth 0.3+

-## License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.